aws-samples/amazon-transcribe-live-meeting-assistant/lca-ai-stack/TranscriptSummarization.md

 Transcript Summaries are generated after the call has ended, and can take 20-30 seconds to appear on the UI.

-Configure Transcript Summarization by choosing a value for the `EndOfCallTranscriptSummary` CloudFormation parameter when deploying or updating your LCA stack.
+Configure Transcript Summarization by choosing a value for the `EndOfCallTranscriptSummary` CloudFormation parameter when deploying or updating your LMA stack.
 Valid values are
 `BEDROCK` and `LAMBDA`.
 If `BEDROCK` option is chosen, select a supported model ID from the list (`BedrockModelId` parameter)